syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 ![](/js/SpellCheck/ValidateOnType_images/validateontype.png)

-You can also validate spell check content the IFrame element or IFrame element target text by passing the IFrame element id or class name value to the controlsToValidate property.
+You can also validate the content within the IFrame element or IFrame element target text, by passing the IFrame element id or class name value to the `controlsToValidate` property.
 Detailed information is given [here](https://help.syncfusion.com/js/spellcheck/multiple-target)

 ## Suggestion Words

-The [getSuggestionWords](/api/js/ejspellcheck#methods:getSuggestionWords) option is used to get the possible suggestion words to an error word to the correct the spelling.
+The `getSuggestionWords` option is used to retrieve the possible suggestion words for an error word which is provided to correct that spelling.

 The following code example describes the above behavior.